 Under Dr. Brody’s 15-year guidance, CEHLS expanded its identity, its faculty, and its scope.
 The Center’s mission statement opens with the words, "committed to supporting reflective practice in health care and in science, by bringing to these fields the resources of ethics and humanities."

 The discipline of medical ethics and humanities evolved from those seminal ethical issues associated with the doctor-patient relationship, life-extending technologies, and the ethical treatment of human subjects to include micro/macro level social policy questions such as: What economic issues most affect health care?
 How can physicians best deliver health care in a pluralistic society?
 How can physicians contain costs while preserving a trusting relationship with their patients?
 And legal questions as well: Who should make medical decisions for minors?
 What should be the relationship between industry and medicine?
 Notably, issues that had the appearance of exotic science fiction in the 1970s, such as cloning, and mapping the human genome, are today’s twenty-first century realities.
 These and other developments in medicine and health introduce ever-more challenging questions for bioethics consideration.

 In 2000, Tom Tomlinson, PhD, became the Center’s Director.
-He served as Director until August 2018, and under his guidance the Center’s core faculty members directed their ongoing attention to understanding varied aspects of the human condition including chronic illness, birthing, aging, disability, international research ethics, spirituality, and neuroethics, to name only a few.
+He served as Director until August 2018 and retired in May 2019.
+Under his guidance the Center’s core faculty members directed their ongoing attention to understanding varied aspects of the human condition including chronic illness, birthing, aging, disability, international research ethics, spirituality, and neuroethics, to name only a few.

-Center Professor Leonard Fleck, PhD, who has been with the unit since 1985, became Acting Director in August 2018.
-Read a message from Dr. Fleck.
+Center Professor Leonard Fleck, PhD, who has been with the unit since 1985, served as acting director from 2018-2020.